Floating-Island/UE4-TDD-CI_Testing/README.md

 10) The Pipeline shows build status and tests reports.
 11) Jenkins notifies Github the results of the pipeline build.

 Looks easy, right?
-The only problem is understanding that Jenkins is meant to be used in a server, which means that it (and every appication that the pipeline invokes) has to work in headless mode.
+The only problem is understanding that Jenkins is meant to be used in a server, which means that it (and every application that the pipeline invokes) has to work in headless mode.
 Also, no application invoked has to have any input allowed.

 This problem is a source of some headaches in the beginning, but you'll become accustomed to it.